deepset-ai/haystack-integrations/integrations/titanml-takeoff.md

 ## TextGeneration

 Below is an example of using takeoff models in a Haystack RAG pipeline.
-It summarizes headlines from popular news sites in technology.
+It summarizes headlines from popular news sites in technology such as Techcrunch, TheVerge, Engadget and others.

 ```bash
 from typing import Dict, List